Shloklabs-Tech-Division/Documentation/en/Flutter/Best_Practices/API/ApiServices.md

 # HTTP API Services
 HTTP API services are used to make api calls in Flutter applications.
 To make api calls api plug-ins are used.

+## Why to use HTTP API services.

+- It's good practice to maintain the API services seperately.
+So it will be easy to access.

+- If a user is working in design part and other in api part, by maintaining the API service seperately will reduce the code conflict and also reduces the dependency from each other.

+- With the help of `http` package, the REST API calls can be done.

 ## Prerequiste

 - 1. Install the latest version `http` plugin from Pub dev.